Miami dolphins

 2025 Outlook

-The offense should remain top-10 if Tua avoids the injury bug, with Hill and Waddle exploiting soft secondaries.
+The offense should remain top-10 if Tua avoids the injury bug, with Hill and Waddle exploiting soft secondaries and Waller potentially adding a red-zone dimension.
 The offensive line’s growth is critical to sustaining drives.
-Defensively, the influx of young talent (Grant, Phillips, Biggers) boosts run-stopping, but the secondary needs Marshall or Sheffield to step up.
+Defensively, Fitzpatrick’s addition elevates the back end, but the loss of Ramsey leaves the cornerback group vulnerable.
+The influx of young talent (Grant, Phillips, Biggers) boosts run-stopping, but the secondary needs Sheffield or Marshall to step up.
 Expect 8–10 wins, with survivor pool value in home games against weaker foes.

 2025 Schedule Breakdown